-Before Christmas, around October I think, I decided to get a new puppy I thought it may be a good therapy dog whilst I’m off poorly for so long.
+Around October I decided to get a new puppy, I thought it may be a good therapy dog whilst I was off recovering for so long.
 Also I thought it might help me to get to get out of the house more and go for long walks.
 I was going to go for a black long hair chihuahua I’m so glad I didn’t as I recently heard one of these yapping in a hall, talk about loud!!

 I decided on a Cocker spaniel (crossed with a poodle but you can’t tell at all that there’s any poodle in him!
 I never met the breeders so it’s still questionable).
 His name is Harley and when I picked him up he nuzzled his nose into my neck for the car ride home, how sweet.

-I started to wonder if my sons character slippers could be worn in the house again without getting ripped to shreds or if me and my son could play fight on the floor anymore ad we would definately get bitten.
+I started to wonder if my sons character slippers could be worn in the house again without getting ripped to shreds or if me and my son could play fight on the floor anymore as we would definately get bitten.

 I talked to my mam, I was getting stressed as I was becoming more tired and he was being more naughty.
-My mam would take him for a few days to give me a break and once took him for 3 weeks.
+My mam took him for a few days to give me a break and once took him for 3 weeks.
 I started to miss him when my mam sent me cute pictures but I did really need the break from the naughty pup!

 My mam convinced me not to give him away but to try training classes, she said ‘If he hasnt improved we can look towards giving him a better home’ (she knew he would improve) crafty!

 She was right Harley soon improved so much, we learned how to talk to him properly and get him not to pull anymore.
 We worked on our recall and soon had him doing tricks for us including sit, stand, down, roll, paw, high five and kiss!
 The roll over seems to be the hardest.
 My son started to trust him more.